gcunhase/PaperNotes/notes/bitcoin.md

 ### Other important notes
 * Satoshi Nakamoto is a pseudonym: person or group?
+* Timeline
+    * 2008 - Publishes paper
-* 2009: Nakamoto put the concept to test
+    * 2009 - Nakamoto put the concept to test
-* 2011: Nakamoto vanished
+    * 2011 - Nakamoto vanished
         * Hypothesis 1: "Let bitcoin grow without him"
         * Hypothesis 2: "Saw bitcoin taking off and wanted to keep his privacy"